This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 Here is the list of places where you can look for virtual assistant jobs:

-Fiverr is an online marketplace where you can find services starting at $5.
-You can offer your virtual assistant services on this platform and set your own price.
+Fiverr is a famous online marketplace where freelancers offer services.
+You can offer your virtual assistant services on this platform and set your own price, starting at $5.

-The downside is that you will be competing with a lot of other virtual assistants on this platform.
+Though there are a lot of other virtual assistants on this platform and more competition.
 This means that you might need to lower your rates to be able to attract clients.

-Upwork is one of the most popular freelancing websites.
-You can find all sorts of jobs on this platform, including virtual assistant jobs.
+Upwork is another popular freelancing website.
+There are all sorts of jobs on this platform, including virtual assistant jobs.

-To apply for a job on Upwork, you will need to create a profile and take some tests to show your skills.
-Once you have a strong profile, you can start applying for jobs.
+To apply for a job on Upwork, make a profile and take some tests to show your skills.
+After making a solid profile, you can start applying for jobs.

-Flexjobs is a website that specializes in online jobs.
-You can find a wide variety of virtual assistant jobs on this platform.
+Flexjobs specializes in online jobs for freelancers.
+You can find different kinds of virtual assistant jobs on this platform.

 Virtual Assistant Networks